-On the external financing front, the Ministry of Treasury and Finance plans to raise U.S.\$10.0 billion in equivalent external funding in 2021 through bond issuances in international capital markets.
-The Central Government's total domestic debt stock was approximately TL 1,075 billion as of the end of November 2020, compared to approximately TL 722 billion as of the end of November 2019.
+The Central Government's total domestic debt stock was approximately TL 1,133 billion as of the end of May 2021, compared to approximately TL 966 billion as of the end of May 2020.

-In December 2020, the average maturity of the Republic's domestic cash borrowing was 34.0 months, as compared to 30.1 months in December 2019.
-The average annual interest rate on domestic cash borrowing (including discounted treasury bills/government bonds) on a compounded basis was 8.82% in December 2020, compared to 15.88% in December 2019.
-The Monetary and Exchange Rate Policy for 2020 document dated December 5, 2019 states that the open market operations portfolio, which was set at TL 18.9 billion nominal for 2019, will be set at a maximum of 5% of the CBRT analytical balance sheet total assets for 2020.
-The Monetary and Exchange Rate Policy for 2021 document was released on December 16, 2020 According to the report, currently, the CBRT's open markets operations portfolio (including the GDDS bought from the Unemployment Insurance Fund via banks) is TL 79.9 billion nominal.
+In May 2021, the average maturity of the Republic's domestic cash borrowing was 50.6 months, as compared to 29.3 months in May 2020.
+The average annual interest rate on domestic cash borrowing (including discounted treasury bills/government bonds) on a compounded basis was 12.85% in May 2021, compared to 8.66% in May 2020.
+The Monetary and Exchange Rate Policy for 2021 document was released on December 16, 2020 According to the report, the CBRT's open markets operations portfolio (including the GDDS bought from the Unemployment Insurance Fund via banks) is TL 79.9 billion nominal.
 In accordance with the CBRT's monetary policy stance in 2021, it is projected that no purchases will be made for securities to be redeemed in 2021 amounting to TL 16.1 billion nominal.
 And all securities included, the CBRT's open markets operations portfolio is not envisaged to exceed the maximum nominal level of TL 64 billion at the year end.

-The total gross outstanding external debt of the Republic was approximately U.S.\$435,121 million (at then- current exchange rates) at the end of the third quarter of 2020.
+The total gross outstanding external debt of the Republic was approximately U.S.\$450,048 million (at then-current exchange rates) at the end of the fourth quarter of 2020.